 In the future, Powersystems see opportunity for farmers with the right infrastructure to host charging stations for electric cars, or become sellers of biodiesel or Compressed Natural Gas (CNG) for low emission cars.

 Feedback told us that the key focus for next year will be on the opportunities within energy storage and low emissions vehicles.

 However, in the current climate, it’s also about making the most of what you’ve got on-farm, and maximising returns on current investments.

 New developments are of course still achievable, but need to be carefully managed, with long-term planning and future opportunities in mind.

 The Powersystems renewable energy team see their role to educate and share information on how this is likely to be applied practically over the next five years and beyond.

-Powersystems were invited to attend the houses of parliament this week with the Conservative Environment Network, Vattenfall and 10:10 Climate Action Group, to talk with MP’s and constituents about the cheapest source of electricity generation: onshore wind.
+Powersystems were invited to attend the houses of parliament this week with the Conservative Environment Network (CEN), Vattenfall UK and 10:10 Climate Action group to bring constituents and supply chain businesses to talk to MPs about the cheapest source of electricity generation: onshore wind.

 There is currently 5GW of onshore wind projects with planning consent ready to be built and the key message was that by excluding onshore windfarm from future Contracts for Difference auctions this pipeline is unlikely to be realised.

 A fantastic turnout of 40 MP’s showing there is a real interest in making a difference.
-Also a great opportunity for Powersystems to speak with likeminded people on the importance of onshore wind in the UK.
+The event also presented a great opportunity for Powersystems to speak with like-minded people on the importance of onshore wind in the UK.
 We would like to thank our local MP Luke Hall for dropping in to lend his support.